arvi1986/Java-springboot-microservice-starter/MasterPrompt.md

 - Distributed tracing using "X-Correlation-ID" header
     - Use provided ID or generate UUID if missing
     - Include ID in MDC for logging
+- The shutdown actuator endpoint must be accessed only by authorized users with role `ADMIN`

 ---